Money BasicsManaging Money

 • Expenses.
 This is the money you spend.
 It can be broken down into two categories: essential and discretionary expenses.
 Essential expenses are your living expenses such as utility bills, rent or home loans, groceries, and clothes.
 Meanwhile, discretionary expenses refer to what you typically spend on to maintain your lifestyle.

 Having a positive cash flow occurs when your total income is greater than your expenses per month.
-In contrast having a negative cash flow means your expenses are more than your income.
+In contrast having a negative cash flow means your expenses exceed your income.
 When managing liabilities, you always want to have a positive cash flow.

 2. Set a budget